Does homeowners insurance cover roof damage?

 Meanwhile, the roof of an unattached structure on your property, such as a shed or detached garage, may be covered by the other structures protection in a homeowners insurance policy if the damage is caused by a covered peril.

 It's important to keep in mind that you will likely need to pay a deductible before homeowners insurance will help pay to repair a damaged roof, and your coverage limit will apply.
-Read your policy to learn what your deductible and coverage limits are, or contact your agent for help adjusting them to fit your needs.
+Read your policy to learn what your deductible and coverage limits are, or contact your insurance provider for help adjusting them to fit your needs.

 Note that some homeowners insurance policies may have windstorm and hail exclusions, which means damage caused by those perils would not be covered.
 Read your policy to learn whether yours lists any exclusions.